Liam-Stusser/OptimalBoundsTest/README.md

 ### Observations (Based on 99% Load Factor Benchmarks)

-- All tables demonstrate the expected **O(log δ⁻¹)** amortized probe complexity under high load, with no lookup failures across ~1 million entries.
+- Uniform table demonstrates the expected **O(log δ⁻¹)** amortized probe complexity under high load, with no lookup failures across ~1 million entries.
 - The **UniformTable** now **outperforms the LinearTable** significantly in **lookup speed**, cutting average probe time nearly in half.
 This confirms the benefits of its uniform probing strategy in high-density scenarios.
 - The **fill times** for UniformTable are still slower than `Dictionary` but **markedly better than LinearTable**, suggesting better memory access patterns and fewer long probe chains.
 - Remaining areas for potential optimization: